DeeStarks/python-tips-api/README.md

 ### Features and Usage

+NB: Adding tips only sends data to the database.
+It does not send data to the web form created by [@python_tip](https://twitter.com/python_tip) because the algorithm written to submit post requests to the form is returning a response from google drive.
+Funny right?
+Haha, I know.
+It has been commented out in the code.

 - `GET /tips` - Get all tips
 - `GET /tips/<int:tip_id>` - Get a specific tip
 - `POST /tips/add` - Create a new tip